usnistgov/reid_hota/README.md

 The video_id will be None for global results, or have the video id (key into ref_dfs dict) for `per_video` and `per_frame` results.

 - `frame` will be None unless its the per_frame results.
 - `TP`, `FP`, `FN` will contain TP/FP/FN counts per IOU threshold.
 UnmatchedFP will contain any FP counts for which there was no assignment to a ground truth track.
-This behavior can be controlled using `purge_non_matched_comp_ids` in the config.
+This behavior can be controlled using `reference_contains_dense_annotations` in the config.
 - `LocA` is effectivly the average matching box IOU.
 - `HOTA` is the final composite metric.
 HOTA = sqrt(DetA * AssA)
 - `AssA` is the association accuracy.